aragon/aragon-wiki/docs/tutorials/Aragon_User_Guide.md

 #### 2.1.2 Select “Token project with Democracy” then click “Next”

-A “Token project with Democracy” is an organization where the vote cast by a token holder is weighted proportionally to their ownership stake of tokens minted by the organization.
+A “Token project with Democracy” is an organization where the vote cast by a tokenholder is weighted proportionally to their ownership stake of tokens minted by the organization.
 For example, if a tokenholder owns 5% of the tokens minted by the organization then their vote will count as 5% of the total votes on a given proposal.

 [![](images/user_guide/06/2_create.png)](images/user_guide/06/2_create.png)